*Thanks to John Wilkins at Evolving Thoughts for bringing this to my attention.

 About This SiteThis blog includes posts on wide-ranging topics of interest to me and/or my students, especially social justice, biology, education, and history.
 The content, views, and opinions in this blog are mine and in no way reflect those of my employer(s).

-FAIR USE NOTICEThis site may contain copyrighted material the use of which may not have been specifically authorized by the copyright owner.
+FAIR USE NOTICEThis site may contain material copyrighted by a third party, the use of which may not have been specifically authorized by that copyright owner.
 I am making such material available in order to advance an understanding of historical, political, religious, legal, economic, scientific, and environmental issues, especially as they affect human rights and social justice.
 I believe this constitutes a FAIR USE of any such copyrighted material as is allowed in section 107 of the U.S. Copyright Law.
 In accordance with Title 17 U.S.C.
 Section 107, the material within this site is made freely available without any charge, benefit, or profit to individuals who wish to use this collection of information for research and educational purposes only.
-Should you desire to utilize copyrighted material located here for any purposes beyond a good faith FAIR USE, you certainly must obtain permission from the copyright owner.
+Should you desire to utilize material copyrighted by a third party that is located here for any purposes beyond a good faith FAIR USE, you certainly must obtain permission from that copyright owner.

 Dead Link?Some of the links I've used eventually go to the Great Internet in the Sky.
 If you find a dead link, please leave a comment to that post, and tell me what link has expired.
 Thanks!